charleyCC/laratool/README.md

 # Laratool

-Laratool is a common tool base on laravel
+Laratool is a common tool base on laravel (test)

 ## Installing